 His wife, Annie, is helping see it through, learning the rhythms of this foreign city like she did in stays across the States and the globe so fleeting that it might take her a few minutes and include a few hasty self-corrections if she's going to name them all:

-Wausau, King County, Frederick, Bowie, Rochester, Tulsa, Harrisburg, Ottawa, Richmond, no, wait, Oklahoma City, right?
+Wausau, Kane County, Frederick, Bowie, Rochester, Tulsa, Harrisburg, Ottawa, Richmond, no, wait, Oklahoma City, right?
 All the way out to Perth, Australia.
 A winter in Caracas.
 Don't forget Ottawa, Richmond, Akron, Buffalo, Trenton and Berkshire.
 Of course there were a few back-and-forths along the way, too.
 Maybe the order isn't exactly right.
 But that's more or less it.

 The small, shining sliver in the middle of all these vagabond Minor League miles was Baltimore.
 Yes, Camden Yards.
 Fifty-two days with the Orioles in 1995 for a 27-year-old right-handed reliever with a fastball that crept up to 89 mph on a good day, the ability to throw it where he wanted to from time to time and the courage to take that stuff and go right at the best hitters on Earth.